yunmikun2/effect/README.md

 With the `bind/2` function you can compose effects into a sequence, create conditional switching, and run effects in a loop.

-Besides these function, there is another predefinded effect:
-`Effect.Fail`.
-It allows you to stop computations and return an error.
+`Effect.fail/1` allows you to stop computations and return an error.

 ```elixir
 iex(1)> import Effect.Monad, only: [return: 1, bind: 2]